bunnyshellosi/go-sdk/docs/EnvironmentItem.md

 `func (o *EnvironmentItem) UnsetKubernetesIntegration()`

 UnsetKubernetesIntegration ensures that no value is present for KubernetesIntegration, not even an explicit nil
+### GetEphemeralKubernetesIntegration

+`func (o *EnvironmentItem) GetEphemeralKubernetesIntegration() string`

+GetEphemeralKubernetesIntegration returns the EphemeralKubernetesIntegration field if non-nil, zero value otherwise.

+### GetEphemeralKubernetesIntegrationOk

+`func (o *EnvironmentItem) GetEphemeralKubernetesIntegrationOk() (*string, bool)`

+GetEphemeralKubernetesIntegrationOk returns a tuple with the EphemeralKubernetesIntegration field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetEphemeralKubernetesIntegration

+`func (o *EnvironmentItem) SetEphemeralKubernetesIntegration(v string)`

+SetEphemeralKubernetesIntegration sets EphemeralKubernetesIntegration field to given value.

+### HasEphemeralKubernetesIntegration

+`func (o *EnvironmentItem) HasEphemeralKubernetesIntegration() bool`

+HasEphemeralKubernetesIntegration returns a boolean if a field has been set.

+### SetEphemeralKubernetesIntegrationNil

+`func (o *EnvironmentItem) SetEphemeralKubernetesIntegrationNil(b bool)`

+ SetEphemeralKubernetesIntegrationNil sets the value for EphemeralKubernetesIntegration to be an explicit nil

+### UnsetEphemeralKubernetesIntegration
+`func (o *EnvironmentItem) UnsetEphemeralKubernetesIntegration()`

+UnsetEphemeralKubernetesIntegration ensures that no value is present for EphemeralKubernetesIntegration, not even an explicit nil
+### GetHasEphemeralAutoDeploy

+`func (o *EnvironmentItem) GetHasEphemeralAutoDeploy() bool`

+GetHasEphemeralAutoDeploy returns the HasEphemeralAutoDeploy field if non-nil, zero value otherwise.

+### GetHasEphemeralAutoDeployOk

+`func (o *EnvironmentItem) GetHasEphemeralAutoDeployOk() (*bool, bool)`

+GetHasEphemeralAutoDeployOk returns a tuple with the HasEphemeralAutoDeploy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasEphemeralAutoDeploy

+`func (o *EnvironmentItem) SetHasEphemeralAutoDeploy(v bool)`

+SetHasEphemeralAutoDeploy sets HasEphemeralAutoDeploy field to given value.

+### HasHasEphemeralAutoDeploy

+`func (o *EnvironmentItem) HasHasEphemeralAutoDeploy() bool`

+HasHasEphemeralAutoDeploy returns a boolean if a field has been set.

+### GetHasEphemeralCreateOnPr

+`func (o *EnvironmentItem) GetHasEphemeralCreateOnPr() bool`

+GetHasEphemeralCreateOnPr returns the HasEphemeralCreateOnPr field if non-nil, zero value otherwise.

+### GetHasEphemeralCreateOnPrOk

+`func (o *EnvironmentItem) GetHasEphemeralCreateOnPrOk() (*bool, bool)`

+GetHasEphemeralCreateOnPrOk returns a tuple with the HasEphemeralCreateOnPr field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasEphemeralCreateOnPr

+`func (o *EnvironmentItem) SetHasEphemeralCreateOnPr(v bool)`

+SetHasEphemeralCreateOnPr sets HasEphemeralCreateOnPr field to given value.

+### HasHasEphemeralCreateOnPr

+`func (o *EnvironmentItem) HasHasEphemeralCreateOnPr() bool`

+HasHasEphemeralCreateOnPr returns a boolean if a field has been set.

+### GetHasEphemeralDestroyOnPrClose

+`func (o *EnvironmentItem) GetHasEphemeralDestroyOnPrClose() bool`

+GetHasEphemeralDestroyOnPrClose returns the HasEphemeralDestroyOnPrClose field if non-nil, zero value otherwise.

+### GetHasEphemeralDestroyOnPrCloseOk

+`func (o *EnvironmentItem) GetHasEphemeralDestroyOnPrCloseOk() (*bool, bool)`

+GetHasEphemeralDestroyOnPrCloseOk returns a tuple with the HasEphemeralDestroyOnPrClose field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHasEphemeralDestroyOnPrClose

+`func (o *EnvironmentItem) SetHasEphemeralDestroyOnPrClose(v bool)`

+SetHasEphemeralDestroyOnPrClose sets HasEphemeralDestroyOnPrClose field to given value.

+### HasHasEphemeralDestroyOnPrClose

+`func (o *EnvironmentItem) HasHasEphemeralDestroyOnPrClose() bool`

+HasHasEphemeralDestroyOnPrClose returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)